A workshop at ALIFE 2026 · Waterloo, Canada

 Call for participation

 We invite extended abstracts, artefacts, and field reports for the Artificial Life in the Wild workshop at ALIFE 2026 in Waterloo, Canada.
 All accepted contributions appear in the open-access ALIFE 2026 workshop proceedings.
+All PDF submissions should use the official ALIFE 2026 template; LaTeX and Word downloads are linked from the ALIFE 2026 Call for Papers.

 Extended abstracts